Should the Live-Action Remake Be Part of Your World?

 Ariel’s sister’s names have changed from the 1989 movie.
 Originally, there were seven including Ariel and their names were Attina, Alana, Adella, Aquata, Arista, and Andrina and they represented the seven seas.
 They are now named Karina played by Kajsa Mohammar, Tamika played by Sienna King, Mala played by Karolina Conchet, Caspia played by Nathalie Sorrell, Perla played by Lorena Andrea, and Indira played by Simone Ashely.

-On May 26, 2023, The live-action Little Mermaid is released into theaters.
-At that time, it will not be streaming on Disney+, Hulu, Netflix, Apple TV+, or HBO Max.
+On May 26, 2023, the live-action Little Mermaid was released into theaters.
+At that time, it was not streaming on Disney+, Hulu, Netflix, Apple TV+, or HBO Max.

 Are Ursula and King Triton brother and sister?